Last Updated on August 2, 2026 by Daniel Globe

 The presence of Bibles in hotel rooms is a phenomenon that has deep historical roots, tracing back to the early 20th century.
 The practice is often attributed to the Gideons International, a Christian organization founded in 1899.
 The Gideons aimed to distribute Bibles in various public places, including hotels, hospitals, and schools, to promote the Christian faith.

 By the 1960s, it was common for hotels across America and beyond to feature a Bible in each room.
-This trend was not merely a reflection of the religious landscape of the time but also a marketing strategy.
+This trend was not merely a reflection of the religious landscape of the time but also a marketing consideration.
 Hotels began to recognize that providing a Bible could enhance their image as family-friendly and morally responsible establishments.

 The presence of a Bible became synonymous with hospitality, offering guests a sense of reassurance and comfort during their stay.